FlowFuse/website/src/blog/2024/01/send-a-file.md

 A link to the flow can be found [here](https://flows.nodered.org/flow/effb53752e5d6f767b3c7e5d41a4a6e8).

-To import the flow, follows these [instructions](https://flowfuse.com/blog/2023/03/3-quick-node-red-tips-5/#1.-copy-and-share-your-flows-using-export-and-import).
+To import the flow, follow these [instructions](https://flowfuse.com/blog/2023/03/3-quick-node-red-tips-5/#1.-copy-and-share-your-flows-using-export-and-import).

 A Simple HTTP In node can be used in the form of a Post, ensuring the configuration allows for a file.